Karthikbharadvaj/Data_Science-/README.md

 2(high cost) and 3(very high cost).

 Steps to consider:

 1)Remove handle null values (if any).

 2)Split data into training and test data.

-3)Apply the following models on the training dataset and generate the predicted value for the test dataset
+3)Apply the following models on the training dataset and generate the predicted value forthe test dataset

 a) Logistic Regression

 b) KNN Classification

 c) SVM Classifier with linear and rbf kernel

 4)Predict the price range for test data

 5)Compute Confusion matrix and classification report for each of these models.

 6)Report the model with the best accuracy.